-The school has one class per grade-level.
+PBVM School has one class per grade-level.
 Each class will be its own cohort.
-These cohorts will be stable and will have minimal contact with other groups or individuals who are not part of their cohort.
+These cohorts must be stable and will have minimal contact with other groups or individuals who are not part of their cohort.

-- Students will operate in cohorts at all times (courses, recess, lunches, etc.) - Outdoor spaces will be utilized as much as possible. - Cohorts are not to share instructional spaces unless thorough cleaning occurs between uses - Students will have a designated space solely for their use in their classrooms and the extended care space - Students and staff will not share workspaces or supplies
+Outdoor spaces will be utilized as much as possible.

+- Cohorts are not to share instructional spaces unless thorough cleaning occurs between uses. - Students will have a designated space solely for their use in their classrooms and the extended care space. - Students and staff will not share workspaces or supplies.